Frequently asked questions

 Yes, Volksoper Wien has a surtitle system on the upper proscenium arch.
 You can find out whether surtitles are provided for a particular performance (and in what language) from our season programme and the printed monthly performance programme.
-Operettas generally have English surtitles, except on the premiere.
+Operettas have English surtitles in most cases, except on the premiere.

 We would point out that taking photographs and making sound recordings during the performance is not permitted, and we ask you to switch off your mobile phone during the performance (in the darkened auditorium, luminous displays are distracting for our artistes and also for other patrons).

 Volksoper Wien does not have an online shop.
 You can purchase the following books, CDs and DVDs at our pay desks.

 (Click on the cover to get price information for the product.)

 You can report lost items to the lost property office at the following address: firstname.lastname@example.org.
 If you find an article that appears to have been lost, please hand it to one of our staff members.

 Food and drink